foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Added descriptors to spell's and feats.
 * Updated many of the Aeon Stone entries.
 * When rolling damage, if the result is less than one, it will be set to 1 and be tagged as non-lethal damage.
 This conforms to the "Minimum Damage Rule" presented on p.
 241 of the Core Rulebook.
-* Added Racial Feature items for Races A-H
+* Added Racial Feature items for Races A-J
 * Added Biomes and related rules added to SFRPG Rules

 ## Bugfixes